-However, when is the best time for your construction company to prioritise technology?
+However, when is the best time for your construction company to prioritise software development projects?

-If you’re close to signing off an investment in new technology, with a solutions provider selected and a project scoped, you now need to evaluate whether or not it takes precedence over all other business activities.
+If you’re close to signing off an investment in new technology, with a software development company selected and a project scoped, you now need to evaluate whether or not it takes precedence over all other business activities.

 Justifying whether a technology transformation should be given the go-ahead is a business-critical decision requiring in-depth analysis.
 There is a risk involved, not just with the budget allocated, but also with the possibility that if the new technology doesn’t work you risk business failure and significant profit loss.

-However, with the right construction-technology provider and a robust plan, a new digital application, on-site hardware roll-out or data analytics tool will be well-received and make a huge impact on business success.
+However, with the right construction-technology provider and a robust plan, a web application, on-site hardware roll-out or data analytics tool will be well-received and make a huge impact on business success.

 This article helps decision makers identify when new technology should be prioritised, and when it’s not appropriate.
 We also share some top tips to ensure the success of a project from the outset.

 Developing new software, upgrading existing systems or introducing new hardware is a significant investment.
 Here are a few key times when a technology project should be progressed:

 When your business is experiencing fast-paced substantial growth and your existing systems are overwhelmed, hindering your expansion or having an impact on operations, customer satisfaction and profit.

 Cost of legacy systems maintenance is escalating